hytech-racing/electrical-training/README.md

 ## Organization
 * `Circuits/`   Circuits used in training
 * `Code/`       Code used in training
-* `Resources/`  Tutorials and other resources used in training
+* `Resources/`  Tutorials, presentations, and other resources used in training

 ## More Information
 * [Software Guide](https://docs.google.com/document/d/1GRkLYabQtMDBhLXM44oBZ6nKhDef6TY2_k2GFT-w2gI/edit?usp=sharing)